RevealBi/Documentation/docs/user/visualization-types/choropleth-map.md

 Find how to set the color of your map in the [Choropleth Map Settings](settings-choropleth-map) topic.

-The choropleth map in Analytics also allows you to [drill down](#drilling-up-and-down-hierarchy-levels) through your hierarchical data.
+The choropleth map in Reveal also allows you to [drill down](#drilling-up-and-down-hierarchy-levels) through your hierarchical data.

 ## Using the Choropleth Map Visualization